GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 * **Idiomatic** - Samples should encourage idiomatic and best practices specific to language, framework, or service.

+### Principles

+Where the guidelines below are insufficient, these principles apply in descending order of priority:
+1. **Clarity**: The code's purpose and rationale is clear to the reader
+2. **Idiomaticity**: The code should be written using idiomatic, community-driven coding practices
+3. **Consistency**: The code has the same implementation from language to language
+4. **Simplicity**: The code accomplishes its goal in the simplest way possible
+5. **Portability**: The code should be able to run locally or in the Cloud
+6. **Maintainability**: The code is written such that it can be easily maintained

 ## Structure

 ### Region tags